General questions

 This program is for the re-imbursement of costs incurred to purchase a generator.
 Details of the grants currently available for businesses can be found at https://business.sa.gov.au/floods and you are encouraged to check back periodically as other support packages may be announced over time.

-You may wish to speak to someone at a Relief Centre to determine whether you are eligible for any other supports at this time – remember to bring any relevant evidence with you.
+You may wish to speak to someone at a Recovery Centre to determine whether you are eligible for any other supports at this time – remember to bring any relevant evidence with you.

 If you are a business, you can access Financial Counselling.

-You need to have received notification from SA Power Networks that your power will or may, or is expected to be disconnected or interrupted at your principal place of residence/principal place of business or primary production activity within the River Murray regions related to the flood event and be able to provide that evidence to be able to submit a claim for this program.
+To submit a claim for this program, you need to have received notification from SA Power Networks or the South Australian State Emergency Service (SES) that your power will or may or is expected to be disconnected or interrupted at your principal place of residence/business premises or primary production activity within the River Murray regions related to the flood event and be able to provide that evidence.

-You need to provide a copy of a valid tax receipt clearly showing purchase date, purchase price and description of the generator when you apply for the grant.
+Yes you can, but you will need to show evidence that a financial transaction took place, such as an electronic funds transfer record, or a copy of a valid tax receipt clearly showing purchase date and purchase price.
+Please also include a description and a photo of the generator when you apply for the grant.

 The Generator Grant payment will only be based on the cost of acquiring the generator.
-Any extra associated costs to connect or install it will need to be covered by you.
+Any extra associated costs to connect or install it will not be covered by this grant.

-You may wish to speak to someone at a Relief Centre to determine whether you are eligible for any other supports at this time – remember to bring any relevant evidence with you.
+You may wish to speak to someone at a Recovery Centre to determine whether you are eligible for any other supports at this time – remember to bring any relevant evidence with you.

 No, this grant is for the purchase of a generator only; leases or rentals are not included.

-Yes, you can buy a generator and then apply for the grant later.
+Yes, you can buy a generator and then apply for the grant later, but remember to keep your receipt or proof of payment.

 One grant is available for each eligible business.
 If you have multiple sites for one business under the same ABN you can only apply once.

-You may wish to speak to someone at a Relief Centre to determine whether you are eligible for any other supports at this time – remember to bring any relevant evidence with you.
+You may wish to speak to someone at a Recovery Centre to determine whether you are eligible for any other supports at this time – remember to bring any relevant evidence with you.

 Business Early Closure Grant (Closed)